July 10, 2013

 Overview of Rule

 On December 30, 2011, the Court of Appeals for the D.C.
 Circuit stayed the implementation of CSAPR.
 On August 21st, 2012, the court vacated CSAPR in its entirety on the grounds that: (1) the rule impermissibly required upwind states to reduce emissions in excess of their contribution to downwind states’ air pollution; and (2) EPA’s decision to implement the rule through a federal implementation plan at the same time it issued upwind state-by-state pollution budgets violated the Clean Air Act by not allowing states adequate time to develop state implementation plans.
-CAIR will remain in effect until EPA issues a final, substantially revised rule.
+The Supreme Court agreed to hear the Administration’s appeal of the D.C.
+Circuit Court of Appeals decision in its October, 2013 term.
+CAIR will remain in effect either until EPA issues a final, substantially revised rule or the Supreme Court reverses the D.C.
+Circuit.